-- The two midterms are weighted 35% each, the quiz score is weighted 10%, and the final is weighted 20%. - The highest midterm is weighted 45%, the quiz score is weighted 10%, and the final is weighted 45%.
+- The two midterms are weighted 40% each and the final 20%. - The highest midterm is weighted 50% and the final 50%.

 Whichever method gives you the higher score determines your grade.
 The procedure is done automatically, so you do not need to request it.
 This grading procedure allows you to drop a midterm test in case you bomb one.
 However, if you do very well on the two midterms, the final exam will receive relatively little weight.